victorronnow/laravel-mix-atomizer/README.md

 # Laravel Mix Atomizer
 Laravel Mix extension for Atomic CSS support.

-## Quick note
-*This package is currently under development.
-It is not recommended to use in production.*

 ## Usage
 1. Start by installing the extension
 ```